Andrew Repasky McElhinney: Feature films

 McElhinney's Christmas Dreams (2015) is a children's holiday musical fantasy, the movie was a shot entirely on a soundstage and features extensive special effects and CGI.
+The Museum of Modern Art commented that McElhinney's direction leaves the "spectator in an unaccustomed position of rhetorical uncertainty, suspended between irony and sentiment."

 McElhinney's movie Casual Encounters: Philadelphia True Crime Confessions is in post-production.
 The project is “based on newspaper reports, interviews and trial transcripts, it reframes Philadelphia true crime narratives to make viewers complicit in, and forced to examine the urban issues of poverty, illegal drugs, gentrification, as well as crime as entertainment, and the voice of violence in domestic American society. …[It] is an epic tour though five radically different, yet adjacent, neighborhoods… The experience is a history of the city 1960–2010, with each neighborhood shot in a different physical film format (4K HD, 35MM, 16MM negative/reversal, Super 8MM, iPhone 5, miniDV and VHS)."